 Below: A grouping of Pale Smartweed.

 Pale Smartweed is indigenous to the Garden, Eloise Butler recorded it on Sept.
 6, 1907, using the classification of her time - Polygonum lapathifolium.
-She also brought in more plants in the fall of 1914 from a spot in Glenwood Park (which borders the Garden).
-Pale Smartweed is found througout the state of Minnesota, absent in only six of 87 counties.
+She also brought in more plants in the fall of 1914 from a spot in Glenwood Park (which surrounds the Garden).
+Pale Smartweed is found throughout the state of Minnesota, absent in only six of 87 counties.
 It is considered native and found in all the lower 48 states of the U.S. but is considered introduced into Canada where it is also known throughout except for the far arctic regions.
 It is one of 12 species of Persicaria in Minnesota, 3 are introduced, 9 are native.
 All but two are found in Hennepin County and one of those two, Persicaria careyi, is on the Special Concern list as it was last collected in 1940.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.